4 min read · Last updated May 29, 2026

 What the transition does not mean

 The transition does not mean a homeowner has to replace a functioning system only because it uses an older refrigerant.
 It also does not mean a new lower-GWP outdoor unit can simply be mixed into any older system.
-The homeowner should ask whether the proposal preserves a repairable legacy system or moves into a true replacement path that requires a matched installation.
+The homeowner should ask whether the proposal preserves a repairable legacy system or moves into a true replacement project that requires a matched installation.

 Helpful sources